 - There isn’t a visible way to see how employees rank.
 There’s no way for employees to see their progress in comparison to others and it can lead to decreased motivation!
 A recent study showed that when fitness results were compared on social media, participants were more active.
 The whole point of a challenge is to use competition and teamwork to push people to do more.
 How will that happen if they can’t see each other’s progress.

 - There’s no gamification.
 Want to give bonus points on the weekends?
 Want to give badges or rewards or other bonuses?
 What about giving the people in the bottom quartile the ability to catch up?
 It’s all pretty difficult to do in a spreadsheet.
+Recurring engagement is absolutely essential for corporate wellness initiatives.

 - There’s no communication strategy.
 Want to send a message to employees who aren’t keeping up?
 Want to send notifications mid-day to have an employee pick it up to meet their daily goal?
 How would you send a message to an employee letting them know that they were just overtaken on the leaderboard?
 It’s all nearly impossible in Excel.

 - There’s much lower participation.
 Due to all the problems listed here, participants are less likely to join and more likely drop out of the challenge.
 What’s the point if participation is low?
+Here are the most common wellness challenge mistakes that you can avoid.

 - It sends the wrong message.
 With so many companies using proper wellness programs, the lack of budget for a simple challenge sends the message that the company doesn’t actually care employee health and wellness.
 Up to date wellness programs are the one of the best ways to stay competitive in recruiting top talent!
+We’ve also created a guide for creating your best company fitness challenge ever to make it easy for you!

 There’s a better way!